TLara1/TLara1.github.io/_projects/3_project.md

   beginning: true
 ---

-<h2>Introduction</h2>
+## Introduction
 Elasticity and contact mechanics were first studied in depth during the nineteenth century, later formalized by Russian mathematicians during the back half of the twentieth century.
 The subject of a deforming solid under stress is quite intriguing, a rather direct application of the topics of complex analysis.
-Here we study the case of two disks colliding in two-dimensions, although many of our results can be generalized to other forms.
+Here we study the case of two disks colliding in two dimensions, although many of our results can be generalized to other forms.

-<h2>I. Solid Mechanics in Two-Dimensions</h2>
+## I. Solid Mechanics in Two-Dimensions

-<h3>I.I The Airy Stress Function</h3>
+### I.I The Airy Stress Function
 For a body in equilibrium, in Einstein's summation convention:

 \begin{equation}\label{force law}